Associate Professor of Law

 L.L.M., Harvard University (2011)

 Prior to joining UW, Professor Glover served as a Teaching Fellow and Assistant Professor of Professional Practice at Louisiana State University’s Paul M. Hebert Law Center, where he taught Trusts and Estates and Legal Writing and Analysis.
-He attended Harvard Law School, where he earned his LL.M., and Boston University School of Law, where graduated magna cum laude and served as an editor of the Boston University Law Review.
+He attended Harvard Law School, where he earned his LL.M., and Boston University School of Law, where he graduated magna cum laude and served as an editor of the Boston University Law Review.
 Professor Glover also received a B.A. in Economics from Washington University in St. Louis.

 Before beginning his academic career, Professor Glover was an associate in the banking and finance group of Weil, Gotshal and Manges LLP in New York.